maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 #### Others

 - Short jobs on art projects & art shows as a developer, adviser or film maker
-- Deep dedication in joining all kind of movie shootings as cinematographer, sound engineer, colorist or crew assistant
+- Deep dedication in joining movie shootings for professional and also indie projects
 - Film maker for cultural and corporate events
 - Conception and crafting of scenographies for art exhibitions
-- Conference speaker and workshops in visual arts
+- Talks and workshops on visual arts
-- Web designer
+- Web design & SEO

 <br/>
 <br/>